purpletortue/autosmug/README.md

 ========

-These scripts are for automating some SmugMug operations once might perform on a regular basis, for example, uploading new files in a local folder to a gallery on smugmug.
-OAuth is used for authentication.
+These scripts are for automating some SmugMug operations one might perform on a regular basis, for example, daily/weekly uploading new files in a local folder to a gallery on smugmug.

 Requirements